 When you plant a backyard garden, the anticipation of harvesting fresh produce is one of the most exciting parts of the journey.
 If you planted seeds in the ground or inside and then transplanted the seedlings outside, it feels like it can take forever before you get to experience the fruit of your labor.

 While the exact timing will vary depending on factors like climate, growing conditions, and the specific crops you choose, there are general guidelines to help you expectations.
 If you want to grow for summer veggies, find out more about best vegetable gardening tips from this blog post.

 Easy Vegetables to Grow from Seed

-Check out the list below on some great ideas of what to plant according to the season that you are in.
+Check out the list below for some great ideas of what to plant according to the season that you are in.
 The season is determined by the average high and low temperatures in your area.
 Check out this blog post on growing from seeds indoors.

 Spring and Fall for Cool Season Vegetables

-Cool season vegetables that are usually planted when the average temperature is between 35-75 degrees include many of the greens, brassicas like broccoli, and root crops like carrots.
+Cool-season vegetables that are usually planted when the average temperature is between 35-75 degrees include many greens, brassicas like broccoli, and root crops like carrots.
 Some excellent options include leafy greens like lettuce and spinach, which can thrive in a range of conditions and offer a quick turnaround from planting to harvest.

 You can start the brassicas, like cabbage, broccoli, and cauliflower from seed indoors 8-12 weeks before you want to plant outside in early spring and late spring.
 Check out this post to learn how to plant seedlings.
 The other greens, like kale, Swiss chard, lettuce, and spinach, along with root crops like radishes, beets, and carrots can all be started easily.
 Plant seeds and grow vegetables for each season.